-As summarized in Table 3-18, TVA has determined that impacts to wildlife related to the primary action and associated component actions related to the proposed ash impoundment closures at GAF are minor.
+As summarized in Table 3-19, TVA has determined that impacts to wildlife related to the primary action and associated component actions related to the proposed ash impoundment closures at GAF are minor.

-Table 3-18.
+Table 3-19.
 Summary of Impacts to Wildlife

-Cammary or impacts to vin Alternative Action Impact Severity Impoundment Closure Alternative B Closure-by-Removal of APC Loss of low-quality habitats associated with CCR impoundments, displacement of common wildlife species.
+100000101 Cammary or impacts to vvii Alternative Action Impact Severity Impoundment Closure Alternative B Closure-by-Removal of APC Loss of low-quality habitats and some forested habitats associated with CCR impoundments, displacement of common wildlife species.
 Impacts to active osprey nests would be avoided.
-Minor due to construction phase losses to existing low quality habitats within impoundments.
+Minor due to construction phase losses to existing low quality habitats within impoundments and abundance of other similar habitats in surrounding landscape.
 Moderately beneficial in long-term due to restored habitats within APC.
 Other suitable habitat readily available in vicinity for migratory birds of conservation concern.
 Landfill Expansion Alternative B Expansion of Landfill and Ancillary Facilities Loss of low quality deciduous and evergreen forest, wetland, and riparian habitat.
 Direct and indirect impacts due to alteration and removal of habitat.
 Based on relatively common wildlife communities, abundance of similar habitat in vicinity, and fragmented woodland habitat, impacts are considered minor.
 TVA would conduct presence/absence surveys prior to removal of buildings and structures to avoid or minimize impacts.
 Construction and Oper ration of Beneficial Re-use Proc essing Facility Alternative B Construction and Operation of a Beneficial Re-use Processing Facility Potential removal of up to 15 acres of low quality habitat associated with facility construction.
 Minor due to small scale disturbance and the avoidance of sensitive or rare habitat for development.
 Removal of forested habitat would be minimized, and removal of suitable summer bat roosting habitat would be avoided or would have seasonal restrictions.
 Transport of CCR Alternative B (Option 1) Transport of CCR to Onsite Landfill No impact.
 No impact.

-Alternative B (Option 2) Transport of CCR to Beneficial Re-use Processing Facility No impact.
+Alternative Action Impact Severity Alternative B (Option 2) Transport of CCR to Beneficial Re-use Processing Facility No impact.
 No impact.
 Alternative B (Option 2) Transport of CCR not Suitable for Beneficial Re-use No impact.
 No impact.

-Alternative Action Impact Severity

-Transport of Borrow

-Alternative B Truck transport of borrow to GAF from TVA-owned borrow site No impact.
+Transport of Borrow Alternative B Truck transport of borrow to GAF from TVA-owned borrow site No impact.
 No impact.